-The project is funded by the Bill & Melinda Gates Foundation.
-It was carried out by Durham University, the charity Medical Detection Dogs, the London School of Hygiene & Tropical Medicine (LSHTM) and the University of Dundee (all UK), the Medical Research Council Unit, The Gambia at the London School of Hygiene & Tropical Medicine, and the National Malaria Control Programme, The Gambia.
+The research was funded by the Bill & Melinda Gates Foundation.
+It was carried out by Durham University, the charity Medical Detection Dogs, the London School of Hygiene & Tropical Medicine (LSHTM) and the University of Dundee (all UK), the Medical Research Council Unit The Gambia at the London School of Hygiene & Tropical Medicine, and the National Malaria Control Programme, The Gambia.

-The sock samples were then frozen and transported to the UK.
-Medical Detection Dogs, a charity based in Milton Keynes, carried out tests with two dogs, a Labrador-Golden Retriever cross called Lexi and a Labrador called Sally to detect malaria.
-They were trained to distinguish between the scent of those infected with malaria parasites and healthy samples.
+The sock samples were transported to the Medical Detection Dogs charity in Milton Keynes, UK where two dogs, a Labrador-Golden Retriever cross called Lexi and a Labrador called Sally, were trained to distinguish between the scent of children infected with malaria parasites and those who were uninfected.

 The dogs were able to correctly identify 70 per cent of the malaria-infected samples.
-They were also able to correctly identify 90 per cent of the samples without malaria parasites.
+The dogs were also able to correctly identify 90 per cent of the samples without malaria parasites.

 Co-author Professor Umberto D’Alessandro, Unit Director at the MRCG at LSHTM, said: “Detecting malaria-infected but otherwise healthy people is a laborious and time-consuming process that requires collecting a blood sample to be then processed in a well-equipped laboratory.